TheRealNin/ns2-rebirth/rebirth.md

 * Skulks take an extra 30% less melee damage from aliens.
 (At biomass 1, it takes 1 parasite and 2 bites to kill a skulk.
 At biomass 2, it takes 2 parasites and 2 bites.)
 * Onos deals double damage to Onos
 * Onos smash enemy eggs under their feet
-* Onons melee attacks are AOE, and hit all enemies in their melee "cone"
+* Onos melee attacks are AOE, and hit all enemies in their melee "cone"
+* Onos melee attack is now 100 damage (was 90)
 * You can't climb on enemy hives anymore.
 * Aliens can press Reload (default R) to go third-person
 * Infestation is only partially shared.
 While buildings can be nourished from enemy infestation, alien commanders cannot build or echo structures to enemy infestation.